So, we did it! Let’s welcome our latest, long awaited release, the 0.51 one! Get it while it’s hot!

 - produced file size: 239 megabytes

 So the Unity’s crunch tool reduced compression time by 4.31 and reduced size by 11.15%.
-They said “up to 2.5 time faster” but we’ve seen some textures being compressed 6 time faster and the average of the whole is 4.3 time faster, and yes the tool compresses more than 10% more.
+They said “up to 2.5 time faster but we’ve seen some random textures being compressed 6 time faster and the average of the whole is 4.3 time faster, and yes the tool compresses more than 10% more.
 The results are really impressive and look very good.

-The bad thing is that new crunch tool breaks the format in order to makes those improvements (read more in our forums), by the way the BinomialLLC code is dormant while the Unity one is not only active but implemented in Unity (it’s a large user base), and even the original author from BinomialLLC seems to have himself forked the Unity tree… so we did the jump.
+The bad thing is that new crunch tool breaks the format in order to makes those improvements (read more in our forums), by the way the BinomialLLC code was dormant while the Unity one is not only active but implemented in Unity (it’s a large user base), and even the original author from BinomialLLC seems to have himself forked the Unity tree… so we did the jump.